 At the raising of the tri-color of the French Republic, celebrants and guests joined in singing “La Marseillaise” followed by "The Star-Spangled Banner."

 In his remarks, Kaplan discussed how the revolutionary concepts enshrined in Bastille Day created turmoil, but linked America with those French who participated in the American Revolution.

 The ceremony included a performance by guest musicians Pierrick Dubreuil and Hugues Sarrat, trumpet players sent by the La Rochelle, France Rotary Clubs, La Rochelle Dixie Jazz and Association France/Etats-Unis, accompanied by drummer Brian Carter.

-Friday’s ceremony was presented by the Sister City Initiative, which aims to strengthen the 324-year bond of friendship between New Rochelle and La Rochelle, France.
+The Bastille Day ceremony is presented annually by the Sister City Initiative, which seeks to deepen the 326-year bond of friendship between New Rochelle and La Rochelle, France.
 New members are welcome.

 For more information, contact the New Rochelle Sister City Committee Convener Peter Korn firstname.lastname@example.org.